Easter in Costa Rica – What to Expect in 2023

 If you are staying in a smaller area it is best to buy any alcohol you may want ahead of time.

 On Holy Thursday, you can experience the procession of the Last Supper.
-The procession is headed by Jesus, the apostles, and the Maria’s.
+Jesus, the apostles, and the Maria’s head the procession.
 Typically the procession is held in complete silence.
 It starts at a given point and will end at a church where the supper itself is re-enacted.

 Good Friday is when you can experience the most elaborate events.
 A route is set up with the 14 stations of the cross along the way.
 These stations are usually really well-designed and decorated.
 Church members walk the route in elaborate costumes led by Jesus, the Roman court, Roman soldiers, Jesus’s followers, and more.